Boston Construction Site Electrocution Attorney

 Construction workers who work with or around electricity can suffer electrical shock, disfiguring burns, and other severe injuries when something goes wrong.

-If you've suffered a serious electricity-related accident on a construction site, the Boston-based construction accident attorneys at the Law Offices of Jeffrey S. Glassman are ready to help.
+If you've suffered a serious electricity-related accident on a construction site, the Boston-based construction accident attorneys at the Jeffrey Glassman Injury Lawyers are ready to help.
 We can explain your rights under the law and act to help you obtain the compensation you and your family are entitled to while you recover from your injuries.

 Electrical shock and electrocution cases can be complicated.
 An attorney can help you navigate the workers' compensation system and make sure that all responsible parties pay the price for their negligence.
 Electricity-related injuries can leave an accident victim with permanent, painful and debilitating injuries.
 You need to make sure that you receive the compensation you are entitled to, to help you and your family get through this difficult time.